BrianP8701/swarmstar/journal.md

-goal: determine the root cause of aging routed to : break_down_goal parralel -> retrieve_info, write text
+goal: determine the root cause of aging routed to : break_down_goal parallel -> retrieve_info, write text

 We will need to retrieve: Most recent and well peer reviewed research on causes and solutions to aging and what are the primary unanswered questions/ bottlenecks